Locally rigid $\infty$-categories: Local rigidity and rigidification

-\begin{lm} The unit $\one_\W$ is $\V$-atomic if and only if for all $\V$-modules $\M$, the unit map $\M\to \W\otimes_\V\M$ is a $\V$-internal left adjoint. \end{lm} \begin{proof} Specializing to $\M=\V$ itself, we see that this condition implies that the unit is $\V$-atomic.
+Alternatively, $\one_\mathcal U$ is $\W$-atomic by assumption, and thus $\V$-atomic by the above proposition. \end{proof} Here, we can directly prove a weak converse: \begin{cor} Let $f:\V\to\W, g:\W\to \mathcal U$ be two morphisms in $\CAlg(\PrL)$.
+If $f$ and $gf$ are rigid, so is $g$. \end{cor} \begin{proof} By \Cref{cor:2outof3locrig}, $g$ is locally rigid, so it suffices to prove that $\one_{\mathcal U}$ is $\W$-atomic.
+Since it is $\V$-atomic, this follows from \Cref{cor:locrigimplat}. \end{proof} \begin{lm} The unit $\one_\W$ is $\V$-atomic if and only if for all $\V$-modules $\M$, the unit map $\M\to \W\otimes_\V\M$ is a $\V$-internal left adjoint. \end{lm} \begin{proof} Specializing to $\M=\V$ itself, we see that this condition implies that the unit is $\V$-atomic.

 Conversely, tensoring a $\V$-internal left adjoint such as $\V\to \W$ with any $\V$-module yields a $\V$-internal left adjoint. \end{proof} \begin{cor} $\W$ is rigid over $\V$ if and only if the unit and counit of the extension-restriction of scalars adjunction are (pointwise\footnote{It follows that they are actually also adjointable.}) internal left adjoints. \end{cor} \begin{cor} If $\W$ is rigid over $\V$, extension-restriction of scalars induces an adjunction $\Dbl{\V}\rightleftarrows \Dbl{\W}$.
 This adjunction is in fact monadic: there is a canonical equivalence $\Dbl{\W}\simeq \Mod_\W(\Dbl{\V})$. \end{cor} \begin{rmk} From this, it follows that \cite[Theorem A]{maindbl} in the case where $\V$ is rigid over $\Sp$, is a consequence of the case where $\V=\Sp$ which is a bit more elementary than in full generality. \end{rmk} \begin{obs} Let $f:\V\to \W$ be a symmetric monoidal colimit-preserving functor between commutative $\Sp$-algebras, where $\V$ is locally rigid and $\one_\W$ is compact.
 In this case, $f$ sends trace-class maps to trace-class maps, i.e. $\V$-atomic maps to $\W$-atomic maps, in particular (by local rigidity of $\V$) compact maps in $\V$ to $\W$-atomic maps, in particular (because $\one_\W$ is compact) compact maps in $\V$ to compact maps in $\W$.
 Because $\V$ is dualizable, this implies that $f$ is an internal left adjoint\footnote{And because $\V$ is locally rigid, this further implies that $f$ is a $\V$-internal left adjoint, i.e. $f^R$ satisfies the projection formula.}.